zerynth/docs/docs/reference/guide/docs/lang.md

 **`IS_BOOL(x)`**

-Return true if *x* is a PObject of type PBOOL
+Return true if *x* is a PObject of type PBOOL.

 **`PBOOL_TRUE`**

-Return a tagged PObject of type PBOOL and value True
+Return a tagged PObject of type PBOOL and value True.

 **`PBOOL_FALSE`**

-Return a tagged PObject of type PBOOL and value False
+Return a tagged PObject of type PBOOL and value False.

 **`MAKE_NONE`**

-Return a tagged PObject of type PNONE and value None
+Return a tagged PObject of type PNONE and value None.

 ## Sequences